logo image

 1210 to 1452 - Scotland's Parliament met at Scone.

-1296 - the Stone of Scone was captured by King Edward I of England during the Scottish Wars of Independence, taken to Westminster Abbey in London.
+1296 - the Stone of Scone was captured by King Edward I of England during the Scottish Wars of Independence, then taken to Westminster Abbey in London.

 1306 - Robert the Bruce was Crowned King of Scotland at Scone.